hemantkkashyap/FileZipper/README.md

 - **Huffman Coding:**
   - Utilizes a separate class or method for Huffman coding compression (`Huffman.java`).

-- **Frontend (Not Provided):**
+- **Frontend:**
-  - Assumes the existence of a user interface using HTML and Thymeleaf for file upload and result display.
+  - The interface using HTML & CSS and Thymeleaf for file upload and result display.

 ## Getting Started